 In recent time, OCR technology has been applied across various industry verticals, thereby revolutionizing the entire document management process.
-Major industries where OCR technology is widely used includes banking, legal, healthcare, education, finance and government.
-During the past several years, the OCR technology has come long way, from a special purpose reader to multi-purpose interactive system.
+Major industries where OCR technology is widely used include banking, legal, healthcare, education, finance, and government.
+During the past several years, the OCR technology has come a long way, from a special purpose reader to multi-purpose interactive system.

 This advancement has eventually lowered the data capturing cost and has led to the development of more reliable OCR system.
-Therefore, OCR technology may become very useful solution for businesses that require lot of paper documentation or have huge historical data that needs to be digitized.
+Therefore, OCR technology may become an advantageous solution for businesses that require a lot of paper documentation or have large historical data that needs to be digitized.

-Nevertheless, a more advance OCR technology might include intelligent character recognition (ICR) that works on learning model of human brains which can eventually solve the problem of recognition of complex handwritten documents.
-The growing demand for data analytics may create huge opportunity for the market to grow.
+Nevertheless, a more advanced OCR technology might include intelligent character recognition (ICR) that works on the learning model of human brains which can eventually solve the problem of recognition of complex handwritten documents.
+The growing demand for data analytics may create a massive opportunity for the market to grow.

-A typical OCR system consist of several components which may include optical scanning, location segmentation, preprocessing, feature extraction and recognition post processing.
-Through the scanning process the digital image of the original document is captured.
-The segmentation process determines the constituent of the image and when applied to text it helps in the isolation of character or words.
-Some of the defects resulting from the scanning process which may cause poor recognition rate is eliminated using preprocessing in order to smoothen the digitized character.
-Feature extraction captures the essential character of the symbol while the recognition post processing further authenticates the document by processing each sentence at a time.
-The sophistication of OCR system depends on the type and the number of font recognition.
-This defines the capabilities of an OCR system.
-For instance OCR machine falling in the category of fixed font deals with the recognition of one specific typewritten form on the other hand OCR machine falling in the category of multifont, recognizes more than one font.
-An omifont OCR system recognizes font without having to maintain huge database of the specific font information.
+A typical OCR system consists of several components which may include optical scanning, location segmentation, preprocessing, feature extraction and recognition post-processing.
+Through the scanning process, the digital image of the original document is captured.
+The segmentation process determines the constituent of the image, and when applied to text it helps in the isolation of character or words.
+Some of the defects resulting from the scanning process which may cause poor recognition rate is eliminated using preprocessing to smoothen the digitized character.
+Feature extraction captures the essential character of the symbol while the recognition post-processing further authenticates the document by processing each sentence at a time.
+The sophistication of the OCR system depends on the type and the number of font recognition.
+It defines the capabilities of an OCR system.
+For instance, OCR machine falling in the category of fixed font deals with the recognition of one specific typewritten form on the other hand OCR machine falling in the category of multi-font recognizes more than one font.
+An uni-font OCR system recognizes font without having to maintain a huge database of the specific font information.